marco-zambardi/quick-start/FirstSignIn.md

   **Note:**
   You can sign in with your Contactsend credentials, if you are already a Contactsend user and Contactplan has been enabled for your account.
 4. Click **SIGN IN**
-  The Contactplan start page displays.
+  The Contactplan UI start page displays.

 ![](StartCplanContactlabIT160530.jpg)
-**The Contactplan start page**
+**The Contactplan UI start page**

 ***Next page:***
 Selecting a Database](SelectingDatabase.md)